 - Open & Fund an Account: All brokers must comply with international regulations that dictate that they know their customers.
 In this regard, you will have to submit personal ID information, but the broker will encrypt this data for security purposes.
 Approvals can come quickly, but if more verification is necessary, then add a day or two.
 Funding will follow after you have chosen a payment method.

-- Make Your First Trade: If you want to become a successful trader, do not jump into the market with both feet on day one.
-Veterans attribute their success to many practice hours spent on demo systems.
+- Make Your First Trade: If you want to become a skilled trader, do not jump into the market with both feet on day one.
+Veterans attribute their skills to many practice hours on the demo systems.
 A disciplined trading strategy is a must-have, and it can be complex or as uncomplicated as a simple moving average crossover strategy.
 Take your time developing your step-by-step plan and refer to our helpful articles in this area.
 When you make your first trade, start with a small amount and slowly work your way up to larger positions.
 There is no rush.

 - Manage Your Risk: Do not forget to manage your risk according to accepted risk management techniques.
 These principles will guide your position sizing, your placement of stop-loss orders, and show you how to lock in profits for a winning position.

-- Enjoy Your Profits: Trading forex pairs and CFDs can be fun and profitable, but you will have losing trades.
-Opening a position is a relatively easy task to accomplish but knowing when to close your position will test your nerves and invite your emotions to interfere.
+- Enjoy Trading: Trading forex pairs and CFDs can be profitable, but you will have losing trades.
+Opening a position is a relatively straightforward task, but knowing when to close your position will test your nerves and invite your emotions to interfere.
 Stick to your plan.
-It will help you enjoy more profits than losses.

 Are you interested in CFD trading in Singapore?
 The regulatory environment is one with your best interests at heart, and there are many reliable and capable forex brokers located both in Singapore and in heavily regulated offshore jurisdictions to serve you.
 The local retail forex trading community is healthy, educated and growing.
 If you want to become a member of this group and live to be a veteran forex trader, then adhere to the guidance espoused in this article.